sukofox/PokemonMysticCrystal/README.md

 This is a hack of Pokémon Crystal based on the pokecrystal disassembly from pret.

-In this hack, you will see an expanded/modified Johto, with a focus on the more traditionala aspects of the region.
+In this hack, you will see an expanded/modified Johto, with a focus on the more traditional aspects of the region.
 So if you are a sucker for traditional buildings, pagodas, shrines, and forests, this is your hack.

 Features: